TruebitProtocol/truebit-eth/README.md

 To exit a container, type `exit`.
 Your container process will remain alive in other windows unless you exited the original window which initiated with the `--rm` flag.

 ### "Share files"
 You can share files between your native machine and the Docker container by copying them into your `docker-clef`, `docker-geth`, or `docker-ipfs` folders.
+If you wish to synchronize a specific local file with a container file, say `config.json`, first copy `config.json` to your local directory [`$YYY`/config.json](#Start-container), and then restart the docker run [command](#Start-container) with an additional volume.
+`
+-v $YYY/config.json:/truebit-eth/wasm-client/config.json
+`

 Alternatively, you may copy into (or out of) the container with commands of the following [form](https://docs.docker.com/engine/reference/commandline/cp/).
 ```bash
 docker cp truebit-eth/mydata.txt f7b994c94911:/root/.ethereum/mydata.txt
 ```
 Here `f7b994c94911` is either [`<YOUR CONTAINER NAME>`](#Open-terminal-window) or the container's ID.
 This command copies into the container.
 If you wish to copy from container to local, reverse the order of the files.

-Finally, when sharing a text file from your local machine, you can simply copy the text into a buffer and paste into a file on the Docker container using the `vim` or `nano` text editors.
+Finally, when sharing a text file from your local machine, you can simply copy the text into a buffer and then paste into a file on the Docker container via the `vim` or `nano` text editors.

 ## Initializing accounts